-3. My inner child, that one who felt left out, or only wanted to play.
+My inner child was often the one who felt left out or only wanted to play.
 All this serious “looking at myself” stuff was just too much some days.
-Rather than have her act out, I would make her a promise that we would play at a particular time, and then honor that pledge.
+Rather than having her act out, I would make her a promise that we would play at a particular time, and then honor that pledge.

 A simple test: If people are questioning your actions, why not hear them out, test their opinion and yours, and then discuss what you find, rather than the predictable reactions of denial like:

-- Getting angry, irritated or indignant that people are speaking ill of us
+• Getting angry, irritated or indignant that people speak ill of us

 I know in the recovery home that I ran, there were decisions that I made that did not please all 17 of the women.
-Rather than take the position of, “I’m the boss and what I say goes”, I would hear their objections and then either refute them at that time or tell them I would get back to them.
+Rather than take the position that, “I’m the boss and what I say goes,” I would hear their objections and then either refute them at that time or tell them I would get back to them.

-Most of the time, I adhered to my original position; however, there were times that a compromise would work that satisfied the greatest.
+Most of the time, I adhered to my original position; however, there were times that a compromise would work that satisfied the greater number of women.
 I could view these episodes of responding and not reacting as progress in my arrogance, self-centeredness, and conceit about my opinions and decisions.